The following information relates to procedures for testing out of KIN 149 Wellness Concepts and KIN 206 First Aid/CPR.

 Materials required: Hopson, Janet; Donatelle, Rebecca; Littrell, Tanya.
 Get Fit, Stay Well!
 3rd Edition.
 Pearson Publishing, 2015, ISBN#: 0321933958

-ACCEL students sign up by contacting their ACCEL advisor.
+Accelerated Programs for Adults students sign up by contacting their advisor.
 Main campus students sign up by filling out paperwork with Suzanne Wiese, Administrative Asst., Dept of Kinesiology, 333-5866.
 Test-out cost is $60, plus another $30 to put course on transcript.
 This test is administered on-line through Blackboard.

 KIN 206 First Aid/CPR